 Trade Shows are a great way to find new suppliers and build new relationships with them.
 They are also great for getting a sneak-peak at what is up and coming in your product area – crucial to anyone selling fashion items.

 Where?
-250 Spring Street, Atlanta, Georgia
+Two Galleria Parkway Atlanta, Georgia

 What?
 Held at a permanent wholesale show rooms, the convention will showcase the cream of the crop in apparel products.